-^{1 &}quot;Essay on Probabilities" in the Cabinet Encyclopaedia, p.
+1 "Essay on Probabilities" in the Cabinet Encyclopaedia, p.
 26. De Morgan is not very consistent with himself in his various distinct treatises on this subject, and other definitions may be found elsewhere.
 Boole's second definition of Independence is also adopted by Macfarlane, Algebra of Logic, p.
-21.
+21. 2 "Theory of Probabilities" in the Encyclopaedia Metropolitana.